 So, what follows is a list of my own preferences and recommendations for when to splurge that little bit extra and make your travels more comfortable, and when to keep those purse strings tightly drawn.

-To splurge or save on the following travel necessities?
+To splurge or save on the following backpacker comforts?
 That is the question.

 Transport – splurge on VIP for long/overnight journeys

 As I said earlier, I’ll pretty much always favour a long bus journey over a flight where possible, as the price difference between the two is usually huge.
 However, I won’t just splurge on travelling on the first-class bus service.
 If there’s the option, I’ll also splurge just a little bit extra (I’m talking £10/$13 extra) to travel in the limited ticket VIP section.

 What do you get in VIP?
 Firstly, your seat will be large, leather and will completely recline.
 It’s an absolute lifesaver if you struggle sleeping in transit!
 As well as this, you’re fed and watered by an attendant, which means less money spent stocking up on snacks beforehand, and you’ll get a television screen of your very own.
 An upgrade to VIP for me has always meant the promise of a decent night’s sleep on overnight buses, meaning when I arrive in a new destination I’m feeling fresh and ready to go.